Blaize99/kddcup99/README.md

-# kddcup99 with autoencoder
+# Autoencoder for Network Intrusion Detection
-Using autoencoder for flow based anomaly detection on kddcup99 dataset
+Using custom Autoencoder for flow-based anomaly detection on the kddcup99 dataset